olijames05/GooobTweaks/README.md

 - Added a beta custom registry features panel for advanced tweaks
 - Updated the application version to `v1.5.0`

+## Important!
+-Most features will need pc restart to work
+-Dont forget to say any bugs you encounter!

 ## License

 MIT